Assessment Centres - Professional Preparation and Practice Tools

 All the information you need about Assessment Centre activities and Assessment day tips.
 Read about Assessment Days as they are currently held at top employers, and practice with our tailored Assessment Centre packages.

-The Assessment Day is often the final stage in most application processes, performed either at the employer's offices or at private Assessment Centres.
-This is where candidates are evaluated using multiple individual and group tasks.
-All of which are aimed at giving the employer a profound and accurate profile of candidates' competencies and a prediction of their future performance.
+The Assessment Day is often (but not always) the final stage in the application process.
+Assessment days can take place at the employer’s offices, or at a private assessment centre.
+Candidates are evaluated through a series of individual and group tasks, all of which are aimed at giving the employer a rounded profile of candidates’ competencies and an insight into their performance in the work place.

 Assessment Days usually consist of a four to eight-hour schedule over one or two days, although, mass recruitment campaigns can sometimes be a three-day process.
 The exact schedule for each employer's Assessment Day can vary according to the position for which the Assessment is being held.
 Imagine the situation - sitting in a room, with a group of unfamiliar people, usually competing for the same job, facing new and very challenging tasks with ambiguous instructions from assessors who continuously observe your behaviour while taking notes.